 - As temperature increases (↑), the forbidden energy gap decreases (↓) very slightly.

 Understanding Related Terms

 Electrons are allowed to move inside a solid.
 The movement of these electrons can offer ascent to the conduction of power by making an electric flow through the solid.

-A material with low resistivity utilized for contacts and interconnects in semiconductor preparing.
-Conductors have a partially filled valence band, through which electrons can move freely, as appeared in the energy diagram to the left.
+A material with low resistivity utilized for contacts and interconnects in semiconductor preparation.
+The conduction band and the valence band overlap in a conductor.
 In this way, in a conductor, the conduction band is equivalent to the valence band, and the charge bearers are fundamentally electrons.
-In keeping with this author’s convention, the electrons in this semi filled conduction band are shown in green circles.

-The measure of how freely current can course through a material.
+The measure of how freely current can flow through a material is called conductivity.
 Copper, with its high conductivity of 5.95 x 107 W-1m-1, conveys electric flow more freely than does aluminium, with its marginally lower conductivity of 3.77 x 107 W-1m-1.
 Conductivity is the converse of resistivity r:

 s = 1/r.